rpnugroho/rpnugroho.github.io/projects/replicating-product-matching-ndsc.md

   - TensorFlow
   - Fastext
   - LightGBM
-summary: Replicating 1st place solution of "Shopee NDSC product matching".
+summary: Replicating 1st place solution of NDSC-Product Matching.
 ResNet50 and Fastext were used to extract image and title pairs, and LightGBM were used to predict if they are the same or different products.
 ---